ErpNetDocs/webclient/layouts-and-views/configurations.md

 ![picture](./pictures/advancedmode.png)

-In both cases, the panel menu is available from the Active panel section in the Form menu.
+In both cases, the panel menu is available from the "Active panel" section in the Form menu.

 ### 3. Default App-bar settings for new users